 The scholarship recognizes master’s degree candidates in social work who have demonstrated a commitment to working with, or who have a special affinity with, American Indian/Alaska Native and Hispanic/Latinx populations.
 Consuelo W. Gosnell was a champion of civil and human rights and worked diligently to improve conditions for critically under-served American Indian and Latinx communities in the Southwest.
 She practiced for many years in federal agencies, including the U.S. Department of Health, Education, and Welfare and the Bureau of Indian Affairs.

-Perez-Albanil is enrolled in UNC School of Social Work’s 12-month Advanced Standing Program in the Community, Management and Policy Practice concentration.
-Committed to serving the Latinx community, Perez-Albanil is especially passionate about supporting students in their educational journeys and advocating for immigration reform.
+Perez-Albanil, who will graduate from UNC School of Social Work’s 12-month Advanced Standing Program in the Community, Management and Policy Practice concentration in May 2023, is committed to serving the Latinx community.
+Perez-Albanil is especially passionate about supporting students in their educational journeys and advocating for immigration reform.

 “I want to continue to uplift and encourage families that are often left in the margins by creating programs that support and mobilize communities and are representative of different cultures,” she said.

 A first-generation college graduate and graduate student, Perez-Albanil earned her Bachelor’s of Social Work degree from Appalachian State University (ASU), where she sought a path of service and community by working with the Immigrant Justice Coalition, the Western Youth Network, and Immigrant Advocacy Federal Work Study.